sushanthj/Limited_Data_Tracker/README.md

 ![](docs/images/hugging_face_2.png)

-However, after few trials, I found the detection to be inconsistent (and surprisingly **not** scale invariant)
+However, after few trials, I found the detection to be inconsistent (and surprisingly **not** scale invariant for our test data)

 Hence, I moved on to using Segment Anything, which was much more stable at the cost of longer runtime.
 For scalability, finetuning the zero shot detector would be a better option, but I